Arjun-G-Ravi/AI-Notes/01_ML & DL notes/Deep Learning/05_NLP/05_Transformers.md

     - ....h heads
 ![Alt text](<Screenshot from 2023-11-08 21-14-51.png>)

 The concatenation of the representation of all the heads is used for final prediction.

 # The transformer Architecture
+The most basic part of the transformers is shown here.
 ![Alt text](<Screenshot from 2023-11-08 21-23-09.png>)

 There are certain things that can vastly improve the performance of transformer models